 Contacted through the international call, Nensy, who is still in Thailand, explained that thermoelectric is an electronic device that can change the temperature difference into electrical energy or vice versa.
 The sold thermoelectric module devices are usually in the form of a thin plate.
 One thermoelectric that we can easily get is 40 mm x 40 mm with a thickness of 3 mm and there are two cables (usually red and black).

 Compared to vapor compression refrigeration technology, thermoelectrics has various advantages.
 Such as the heating or cooling that can easily be adjusted by arranging the direction of the current.
 It is very effective, soundless, and doesn’t need any special maintenance or refrigerants (freon).
 “Thus, thermoelectric has a huge potential as an alternative energy in the future,” Nensy said, explaining this technology she cited from the module she had learned.
 (ITS Public Relations Officer)

-ITS Campus, ITS News – The road for students of Sepuluh Nopember Institute of Technology (ITS) Surabaya in the
+ITS Campus, ITS News – Students of Sepuluh Nopember Institute of Technology (ITS) proved their competence in discussions and

 ITS Campus, ITS News – The challenge to improve technology standards of a city is increasingly urgent in the